1 in 5 young people self harm, you are not alone.

 There are many different options which can be confusing, but it’s important that you’re listened to and get the help that’s right for you. wïsh centre offers free and confidential help for young people who self harm.

-We are accepting referrals and currently have spaces for peer support groups for 16-19 years.
+We are accepting referrals and currently have spaces for peer support groups for 14-17 years and Art Therapy ages 17-21.

 If there is a waitlist and if we are unable to provide a space in 6-8 weeks we will review and may signpost.
 See our Signposting page for other suitable services.